andlo/mycroft-skills-list-gitbook/skills/list-manager-skill.lb803.md

 ---
-description: 'Access and manage lists with Mycroft'
+description: Access and manage lists with Mycroft
 ---

 ### _list-manager-skill.lb803_